Lara Jill Miller

-Lara Jill Miller (born April 20, 1967) is an American actress and voice actress.
-She has played Samantha "Sam" Kanisky in the 1980s sitcom Gimme a Break! and Kathy on The Amanda Show.
+Lara Jill Miller (born April 20, 1967) is an American actress.
+She played Samantha "Sam" Kanisky in the 1980s sitcom Gimme a Break! and Kathy on The Amanda Show.

-She voices the title characters in Clifford's Puppy Days, The Life and Times of Juniper Lee and Henry Hugglemonster, Widget in Wow!
+She voices the title characters in Clifford's Puppy Days, The Life and Times of Juniper Lee and Henry Hugglemonster, Haru in Beastars, Kari in Digimon, Widget in Wow!
 Wow!
 Wubbzy!, Lambie in Doc McStuffins, Fink in OK K.O.!
 Let's Be Heroes, Lisa Loud in The Loud House, Julie in Hi Hi Puffy AmiYumi, Libby Stein-Torres in The Ghost and Molly McGee, Izzie in SciGirls, Allie Renkins in Curious George, and Cat in If You Give a Mouse a Cookie.

 Early life and education

 Miller was born on April 20, 1967, in Allentown, Pennsylvania, to Lois (née Noll) and Stanley Miller.
 Her parents were both Jewish.
 Her mother founded the talent agency Star Talent Management.
 Her father owned and operated a pajama factory.
 He was also well known for his participation in community theater, and he worked as an extra in the film Hairspray.

 Miller first started acting at a local dinner theater, which she tried out for after seeing its auditions advertised in a local newspaper and asking her father what the word "audition" meant.

-She graduated from Allentown's William Allen High School.
+She graduated from Allentown's William Allen High School in 1985.